What Does The Prosperity Gospel Teach?

 Jesus and His disciples often relied on the hospitality of others during their ministry.

-(Philippians 2:6-8 ESV – Who, though He was in the form of God, did not count equality with God a thing to be grasped, 7 but made Himself nothing, taking the form of a servant, being born in the likeness of men.
+(Philippians 2:6-8 – Who, though He was in the form of God, did not count equality with God a thing to be grasped, 7 but made Himself nothing, taking the form of a servant, being born in the likeness of men.
 8 And being found in human form, He humbled Himself by becoming obedient to the point of death, even death on a cross).

-Mark 10:45 ESV – For even the Son of Man came not to be served but to serve, and to give his life as a ransom for many.”
+Mark 10:45 – “For even the Son of Man came not to be served but to serve, and to give his life as a ransom for many.”

-Jesus also encouraged His disciples to become like servants (Mark 10:43-44 ESV – But it shall not be so among you.
+Jesus also encouraged His disciples to become like servants (Mark 10:43-44 – But it shall not be so among you.
 But whoever would be great among you must be your servant, 44 and whoever would be first among you must be slave of all.)

 Jesus did not go around the earth preaching a prosperity gospel or giving His disciples a get-rich formula for life.
 Jesus preached repentance and the need for man to have a right relationship with God (Matthew 4:17).
 Jesus came as a living example of how we should serve God and live a life that is pleasing to Him.
 Jesus also came that we may pursue the prize of eternal life through Him and not the temporary monetary riches of this earth.

-4) The Bible or Jesus Spoke More About Money Than Any Other Topic
+4. The Bible or Jesus Spoke More About Money Than Any Other Topic

 Does the Bible speak more about money than any other topic?
 Several prosperity teachers have heretically claimed that God or Jesus or the Bible speaks more about money than any other topic.
 This claim is untrue and totally deceptive.
 The main message of God’s word is not about the accumulation of wealth and possessions.
 Material prosperity has never been at the heart of God’s concern in relation to man’s relationship with Him.